top of page

 VA raters are instructed to weigh objective medical analysis, not emotion.

 C&P exams serve a purpose—but they’re not designed to fully analyze complex cases.
+They are often:

 • Brief